warmcat/libwebsockets/READMEs/README.build.md

 invited to try it both ways and see which the results (including, eg, binary size and memory usage as well as speed) suggest you use.

+NOTE: one major difference with mbedTLS is it does not load the system trust store by default.
+That has advantages and disadvantages, but the disadvantage is you must provide the CA cert to lws built against mbedTLS for it to be able to validate it, ie, use -A with the test client.
+The minimal test clients have the CA cert for warmcat.com and libwebsockets.org and use it if they see they were built with mbedTLS.

 @section optee Building for OP-TEE

 OP-TEE is a "Secure World" Trusted Execution Environment.